vaginessa/Debian-OSINT-VM/README.md

-# Debian_OSINT_VM
+# Debian OSINT VM

 ## Description
-OSINT virtual machine with 100+ OSINT tools, cheatsheets, bookmarks, and other resources to help you in your OSINT investigation.
+OSINT virtual machine with 100+ OSINT tools, cheatsheets, custom search tools, bookmarks, and other resources to help you in your OSINT investigation.

 <div align="center">
  <br>